-The Board hereby sets the 2010-2011 preschool fees that are required by the Ohio Department of Education to participate in the Early Childhood Education Entitlement State Funding.
+The Board hereby sets the 2022-2023 preschool fees that are required by the Ohio Department of Education to participate in the Early Childhood Education Entitlement State Funding.
+These fees will be set upon the approval of the 2022-23 state budget.
+Please contact Mr. Nick Roberts or Mr. Tate Skinner for these amounts.